lopezjuanma96/sd-webui-pictonizer/README.md

 - [x] Remove access to the original WebUI, to avoid breaking something, this will just be changing the start function on [](modules/launch_utils.py) script.
 - [ ] Add a middleware or extra request to improve - and maybe also translate - the user's prompt using an LLM model, for example using OpenAI GPT4 API.
 - [ ] Add a postgeneration Picto Editor, to allow the user to edit the generated pictogram, with simple tools such as brush, eraser, color picker, etc. (like [this](https://github.com/JonSteinn/Web-Paint))
+- [ ] Improve ngrok deployment, currently set up on `initialize` of `webui.py`, in which case should upgrade to paid version, or use a different tunneling service.